-- District Office Staff: The following communication channels are used: email, video conferencing, Charter's Link, EdConnect, Microsoft Teams, phone calls and site visits. - Board of Directors: The following communication channels are used: email, video conferencing, and phone calls - Administration: The following communication channels are used: email, video conferencing, phone calls, and daily/weekly face-to-face meetings - Teachers, faculty and staff: The following communication channels are used: email, video conferencing, Canvas (LMS for students/families), phone calls and daily/weekly face-to-face meetings. - Assistant Principals: The following communications channels are used: email, video conferencing, Canvas, phone calls, daily/weekly face-to-face meetings. - Students and families: The following communication channels are used: email, website postings, newsletters, Canvas (LMS for students/families), phone calls, zoom meetings and face-to-face meetings. - Community Businesses/Regulatory bodies.
-These Stakeholders may include, but are not limited to: State and Local Officials, Florida Department of Education (FLDOE), Center for Disease Control, Department of Health, local fire and police department.
-The following communication channels are used: email, website postings, Florida Safe Schools tools, and phone calls.
+- District Office Staff: The following communication channels will be used: email, video conferencing, Charter's Link, EdConnect, Microsoft Teams, phone calls and site visits - Board of Directors: The following communication channels will be used: email, video conferencing, and phone calls - Administration: The following communication channels will be used: email, video conferencing, phone calls, and daily/weekly face-to-face meetings - Teachers, faculty and staff: The following communication channels will be used: email, video conferencing, Canvas (LMS for students/families), phone calls and daily/weekly face-to-face meetings - Assistant Principals: The following communications channels will be used: email, video conferencing, Canvas, phone calls, daily/weekly face-to-face meetings - Students and families: The following communication channels will be used: email, website postings, newsletters, Canvas (LMS for students/families), phone calls, online meetings and face-to-face meetings - Community Businesses/Regulatory bodies: These Stakeholders may include, but are not limited to: State and Local Officials, Florida Department of Education (FLDOE), Center for Disease Control, Department of Health, local fire and police department.
+The following communication channels will be used: email, website postings, Florida Safe Schools tools, and phone calls.